-- an Internet root convention; - an advisory opinion of the International Court of Justice; - a declaration of the UN General Assembly; or - a unilateral declaration by the US government, which should be binding under international law.
+- an Internet root convention; - an advisory opinion of the International Court of Justice;

 Questions and answers

 Here, you can find answers to questions and comments received over the last two weeks since the Policy Brief first published:

 Will root zone inviolability require moving the root zone server from Verisign installations to some other physical location?
 This won't be necessary.
 The root zone should be inviolable wherever it is physically located.